railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_quotations.rst

 .. tip:: Visible Discount

    If a discounted price is taken from a price list then by default that figure is shown as the sale price to the customer.
-He'll see a discount of 0% along with unit price that is different from the list price.
+He will see a discount of 0% along with unit price that is different from the list price.
    If you install the module :mod:`product_visible_discount` from addons-extra you can configure whether you want to make the discount